theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Simple index: The HTML page that contains internal links to the distributions of a project [17]_.

+* Metadata: Metadata are signed files that describe roles, other metadata, and target files.

+* Repository: A repository is a source of named metadata and target files.
+  Clients request metadata and target files stored on a repository.

 * Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they were at some fixed point in time.